 The Parents argue that the MCPS decision on the Student's placement should not be accorded deference because this decision was not based on evaluations and observations of participants who knew and understood the Student's needs.
 (Parents' Memorandum at 1-2).
+At the remand hearing, they claimed that Endrew F. required greater weight to be assigned to the Student's experts who had observed the Student and were keenly aware of the Student's needs.
+The record fails to support these contentions.
+In large part, the Parents complain that Mr.

-The record fails to support this contention.
-In large part, the Parents complain that Mr. XXXX's decision that the appropriate placement is [School 4] is contrary to the opinions of Dr. XXXX, [School 1] staff, and Ms. XXXX, participants in the IEP meeting who observed the Student at [School 1].
+XXXX's decision that the appropriate placement is [School 4] is contrary to the opinions of Dr. XXXX, [School 1] staff, and Ms. XXXX, participants in the IEP meeting who observed the Student at [School 1].
 They assert that Mr. XXXX did not bring his experience to the table because he did not accord more weight to the opinions of those who knew the Student better than he.
-I find no merit in this argument.
+Further, they complain that Mr. XXXX failed to provide a cogent and responsive explanation for his decision.
+I find no merit in these arguments.